pculllback/atml3-docs/source/includes/_properties.md

 }
 ```

-> After that, we add a vocabulary to each property to display the content if a container is called.
+> After that, we add a vocabulary to each property to set the content if a container is called.
 > If you want to use the content of the property itself, just paste [property_name.value()] in the noun field of the vocabulary:

 ```